 When and where can I pick up my puppy?

 - In Waterloo Illinois.
-For the Lane litter, the expected going home date is around Thanksgiving of 2018.
-The expected going home date for the Leia litter is December of 2018.
+The expected going home date for the Leia litter is March of 2019.

 Can you deliver my puppy to me?